2.0 Types of Cleaning

 2.18 Cars & Vehicles

-Typically done by people themselves or by car wash companies and people, this helps keep on top of dirt and mess that surprisingly mounts up, particularly with activities such as driving children, and a tradesman van.
+Typically done by car owners themselves or by car wash companies and workers, this helps keep on top of dirt and mess that surprisingly mounts up, particularly with activities such as driving children, and a tradesman van.
 Areas such as windows and lights need particular attention to make sure they are clear for safe travel, and to address the effects of road grit in winter months.

 This can always be included as an additional service by your regular home or business cleaner, or easily rope in others like teenagers and those needing something to do.